-A personality-based test used primarily for managerial and executive-level candidates to show personality traits and behaviour competencies.
+A personality-based test is used primarily for managerial and executive-level candidates to show personality traits and behavioural competencies.

-Used to show an individual’s dominant personality traits.
-It explores 16 factors: warmth, reasoning, emotional stability, dominance, liveliness, rule-consciousness, social boldness, sensitivity, vigilance, abstractedness, privateness, apprehensiveness, openness to change, self-reliance, perfectionism, and tension.
+This is used to show an individual’s dominant personality traits.
+Specifically, it explores 16 factors: warmth, reasoning, emotional stability, dominance, liveliness, rule-consciousness, social boldness, sensitivity, vigilance, abstractedness, privateness, apprehensiveness, openness to change, self-reliance, perfectionism, and tension.

 Helps measure how a person behaves when presented with a conflict situation.
-It analyses the dimensions, assertiveness and cooperativeness.
+It analyses the dimensions of assertiveness and cooperativeness.
 We use this tool for Executive Coaching to help the coachee find and assess their conflict resolution skills.

-The following White Paper looks at HBDI and other assessments and how they can work together.
+The following White Paper looks at Herrmann Brain Dominance profiling and other assessments and how they can work together.

-What are the Benefits of Using this Brain Preference Model?
+What are the Benefits of Using this Whole Brain Thinking Preference Model?

-In our opinion, after working with these profiles for over 14 years the answer we have come to is, ‘Tolerance and Appreciation’.
+In our opinion, after working with these profiles for over the past 20 years the answer we have come to is, ‘Tolerance and Appreciation’.
 In essence, by understanding that people think differently you can start to ‘tolerate’ why they ask the questions they do.
-After tolerance comes appreciation because you then start to want to use their thinking to enhance your own.
+After tolerance comes appreciation because you then start to want to use their thinking diversity to enhance your own.

 For example, it is easy for the yellow quadrant to see the green quadrant, logical, robot-like, and reserved, as ‘detailed monkeys’.
 The appreciation comes when the yellows struggle to plan and a green can easily answer the how.

-How Do We at MBM Use the Herrmann profiles for Our Clients?
+How Do We at MBM Use the Profiles for Our Clients?

-For Executive Coaching, we find that it helps us to coach more effectively because we understand the person better and to help the coachee understand themselves better.
-Consequently, understanding the model provides a platform to give better feedback, in turn, improving communication and team leading.
+We find that it helps us to coach more effectively because we understand the person better and, in turn, helps the coachee understand themselves better.
+Consequently, understanding the model provides a platform to give better feedback, in turn, improving communication and leadership skills.

-For Team Building we find that it helps the team to particularly meet 3 of the 7 essential qualities of the Teamwork competency framework.
+For Team Building we find that Herrmann Brain Analysis helps employee engagement and supports the learner and the team to meet 3 of the 7 essential qualities of the Teamwork competency framework.
 For instance, (E) Trustworthy relationships, (F) Excellent communication, and (G) Feeding back to each other.

 TEDx Talk Tryon – Ann asks the question, “Do you manage your brain or does it manage you?”
 To reach your potential and use your brain to the full, you need to understand how it works.
 And, thus, what you can do to better use it.

-- Ann Herrmann at Tedx video, ‘‘One thing to know about your future that will change your life‘.
+Ann Herrmann at TEDx video, ‘One thing to know about your brain that will change your life‘.